csulb-jondwoo/CECS-323/README.md

-JDBC Project for CECS 323 (Python variant)
+JDBC Project for CECS 323

-MongoDB with PyMongo